bizpropb/CapturePWA/README.md

 ---

 ## Production Build
->Do not use DevMode, since it will disable PWA features, unless absolutely necessary!
+>Do not use DevMode unless the build fails, since it will disable PWA features!

 ```bash
 npm run build # Build production version